HR Director Jobs at Columbia University with Visa Sponsorship

 Which visa types does Columbia University commonly use for HR Director roles?

 Columbia sponsors H-1B visas most frequently for professional staff roles including HR Directors.
 E-3 visas are available for Australian citizens in specialty occupations and follow a similar process.
-TN status is an option for Canadian and Mexican nationals in qualifying HR classifications.
+TN visa status is an option for Canadian and Mexican nationals in qualifying HR classifications.
 For longer-term sponsorship, Columbia can support EB-2 or EB-3 Green Card petitions through the PERM labor certification process, though timelines for that pathway are significantly longer.

 What qualifications does Columbia University expect for HR Director candidates?